F5Networks/f5-aws-cloudformation-v2/examples/quickstart/README.md

             licenseType: regKey
             regKey: AAAAA-BBBBB-CCCCC-DDDDD-EEEEEEE
 ```
-  2. publish/host the customized runtime-init config file at a location reachable by the BIG-IP at deploy time (ex. git, S3, etc.).
+  2. publish/host the customized runtime-init config file at a location reachable by the BIG-IP at deploy time (for example: git, S3, etc.).
   3. Update the **bigIpRuntimeInitConfig** input parameter to reference the new URL of the updated configuration.
   4. Update the **licenseType** input parameter to use `byol` or **customImageId** input parameter to a valid byol image.